 Hiring not on qualification but on knowledge and passion.

 Another Brick In The Wall.
-This Pink Floyd hit of 1979 rebels against then education system.
-It’s 2018, yet the song is so apt in today’s world of higher education – which is it’s mechanical best.
-The impact – a pool of candidates, qualified on paper but not job ready.
+This Pink Floyd hit of 1979 rebels against the education system.
+It’s 2018, yet the song is so apt in today’s world of higher education – which is its mechanical best.
+The impact – a pool of candidates, qualified on paper but not job-ready.

 Since the early days of ileadfarmers, I have handpicked our team members, judging them on the strength of their USP.
 The degrees were a mere checklist and never an important factor in my hiring decision.
 Why?
 Cause I never wanted just another ‘Brick In The Wall’.

 We Don’t Need No Brick In The Wall

 In large enterprises, some people work following a set process without room or need for innovation or applying ideas.
 They fit in neatly, just another brick in the wall.
 I don’t need such bricks of robot-like people.

 Being a fast-growing organization I need people with the ability to make decisions, to improvise, to put their knowledge to use.
 It’s these guys who match with the ROI I map for Talkd.
 They always have something unique that’s suited to a particular role.
 This USP matters.
 So, if you are coming for an interview at Talkd, ask yourself – ‘What’s my USP?’.

 The Equation Of Organizational Culture

 Not every organization is the same and neither is their culture.
 A startup environment is challenging.
 It’s fit for people who are rational with the ability to mold themselves as per the situation.
 A large enterprise, on the other hand, thrives on set processes.
 The culture nurtures executors who will follow the set procedures.

 A fast-growing firm like Talkd requires a bit of both.
 A rational group keeping their minds open to new thoughts, yet capable of seamlessly executing current processes.